coastalwhite/gburghoorn.com/content/posts/the-game-set/index.md

 to teach students to form or utilize these deliberately.

 > *Of course, I am simplifying a lot here.
 Education curricula are very
-> complicated and I am not a expert on education curricula.
+> complicated and I am not an expert on education curricula.
 My perspective is
 > that of a student of the Dutch schooling system.
 I am assuming most points
 > also (partly) hold for most other Western schooling.*